-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Population, Biodiversity, Flora and Fauna 15.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
-There is no countywide or locally specific data available at present. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 15.
+There is no countywide or locally specific data available at present.
+No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
-Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area.
-Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Bishopstone at present.
+Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets and locally important buildings particularly within a conservation area Countywide data would be too large to incorporate into this template.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within Abbeydore, Bacton, Ewyas Harold and Kentchurch at present.
 No historic records of any planning enforcement action or appeals concerning locally important buildings.
-There is no conservation area within the parish.
+There are no conservation areas within Abbeydore, Bacton, Ewyas Harold and Kentchurch.
 To wherever possible improve upon or otherwise maintain current status.
-Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched August 2014)
+Current status must be verified by Development Management and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+Council Development management records (searched August 2014) SEA Topic cover ed by objective: 0 Climatic Factors ·